 Zuibun shinpaishita ga, tonikaku buji de kaette kitekurete nani yori da.

 とりあえず・Toriaezu means for now, or for the time being.
 It’s commonly used in a short-term context i.e. when the speaker wants to express something that’s to be done immediately.

 Toriaezu, koko de matte kudasai.

-Now, for new Japanese learners, they sometimes make this small misunderstanding of using tonikaku instead of toriaezu.
-Let’s look at how the meaning changes if done so.
+New Japanese learners sometimes make the small slip-up of using tonikaku instead of toriaezu.
+Let’s look at how the meaning changes if done so:

-If we replace the toriaezu of the 2nd example sentence with tonikaku,
+However, if we replace toriaezu of the 3rd example sentence with tonikaku

 What changed?
-Suppose, hearing it from the restaurant staff when you want to dine.
+Suppose you hear it from the restaurant staff when you want to dine.

-While the 1st sentence expresses the form of hospitality, 2nd sentence sounds rude and unprofessional.
+While the 1st sentence is the polite form, one that should be used in hospitality, the 2nd sentence sounds rude and unprofessional.

-So, be careful of not changing the meaning by choosing the wrong transition word!
+In conclusion, be careful not to change the meaning by choosing the wrong transition word!